hackclub/winter/AashutoshR2062.md

 ## Plan
-First things first I will do it to power the rasberry pi through micro USB cable using a powerbank, which the brain of the radio station as it will run the software needed to transmit audio through the FM transmitter and receive audio input from the USB audio adapter.Then I will require a microphone headset to transmit live audio.After that I will be using a micro hdmi cable to connect the pi to the monitor then I will connect it to internet and install the
+First things first I will do it to power the rasberry pi through micro USB cable using a powerbank, as it will be the brain of the radio station and it will run the software needed to transmit audio through the FM transmitter and receive audio input from the USB audio adapter.Then I will require a microphone headset to transmit live audio.After that I will be using a micro hdmi cable to connect the pi to the monitor then I will connect it to internet and install the